gsrvtech/gameserver-templates/steamcmd-games/motortown/README.md

 - At least 12GB RAM (Windows Server needs lesser RAM)
 - Minimum 4GB hard disk space

 ## Support
 Support only in my Discordserver

 [![Join our Discord server!](https://invidget.switchblade.xyz/raurR4vshX)](http://discord.gg/raurR4vshX)

+## Homehosting

+I cannot and will not provide support for servers that are hosted at home.
+The reason is that 99% of the errors are due to incorrect network settings and there are many different configurations.
+Unfortunately, I don't have the time to debug such errors, because it takes many hours.

 ## Licence
 This Egg is licensed under the AGPLv3 licence.